Recruitment pitfalls in humanitarian aid organizations-An insider’s view

 A clear statement of values also shows what matters to organizations beyond just talent acquisition, which is a huge part of recruiters’ value proposition.
 Both candidates and the existing workforce will appreciate it resulting in improving the culture of the organizations and maintaining the motivation levels among the entire workforce.
 A recruitment process that rewards transparency and accountability creates a virtuous cycle that supports and replenishes organizational culture.

 Dipankar Datta, Ph.D., offers nearly three decades professional experience in Asia, Africa and Europe; about half of which in senior leadership position.
-He is also Governing Member of International Association of Professionals in Humanitarian Assistance and Protection (PHAP).
+He is also a Governing Member of International Association of Professionals in Humanitarian Assistance and Protection (PHAP).

 He has first-hand experience of leading complex humanitarian crisis response as well as development programs.
 He is passionate to push the red lines for policy advocacy purpose with an aim to enhance wellbeing and protect the most vulnerable people including refuges and IDPs.
 He has published widely in international journals using field results so as to place peoples’ issues in the wider discourse of academic and policy environments.